ghulam36460/GSDashboard/README.md

-# Shadboard - Next.js 15 & Shadcn/UI Admin Dashboard Template
+# GSDashboard - Next.js 15 & Shadcn/UI Admin Dashboard Template
+**GSDashWe welcome contributions from the community!
+If you'd like to report bugs, suggest features, or contribute code, please check out our contributing guidelines for everything you need to get started.e welcome contributions from the community!
+If you'd like to report bugs, suggest features, or contribute code, please check out our contributing guidelines for everything you need to get started.oard** offers easy theme customization, allowing you to choose from pre-defined colors, border radii, and modes to match your brand's identity effortlessly.
+Whether you're building a light or dark theme, GSDashboard provides the flexibility to quickly adjust the look and feel of your dashboard.
+Tailor the dashboard's appearance to your project's unique needs with just a few clicks!

-**Shadboard** is an open-source admin dashboard template built with Next.js 15 and Shadcn/ui components for scalable, user-friendly web apps.
+**GSDashboard** is an open-source admin dashboard template built with Next.js 15 and Shadcn/ui components for scalable, user-friendly web apps.
 It's free for the community to use, learn from, and contribute to.

+## 🚀 Live Demo
+[View Live Demo](https://your-deployment-url.vercel.app) (Update this with your actual Vercel URL after deployment)

 ## Core Features